Baked Plantain Chips

 I’m 100% ready for grilling season.
 Anyone else?
 If you couldn’t tell from my recent white sangria recipe, I’m roaring and ready to go for outdoor parties and barbecues.

 Now, outdoor parties usually include munchies, snacks and crispy things, like potato chips, french fries and tortilla chips.
-I’ve already shared with you recipes for grain-free, paleo-friendly cassava flour tortilla chips, ultimate seed crackers and curly sweet potato fries.
+I’ve already shared with you recipes for grain-free, paleo-friendly cassava flour tortilla chips, ultimate seed crackers, zucchini chips, and curly sweet potato fries.
 So there’s a few options for healthier, gluten-free snacks.

 But today I have another one for you.
 Crispy and delicious baked plantain chips, which, you’re gonna love.